carlmartus/signalbroker-server/apps/app_udpcan/README.md

 # UDP CAN application
 Receives CAN frames from UDP devices.
-Such as a *VIU* Texas board programmed by John Fredriksson.

 In order to share functionality with [app_ngcan](../app_ngcan), a library [can](../can) contains shared functionality.